depsterr/depsterr.com/src/about.md

 This site was running on [srws](https://github.com/depsterr/srws), my own web server.
 However it is currently running on [quark](https://tools.suckless.org/quark/).
 The server computer itself is a self hosted machine running OpenBSD.

-You can find the source of this site (and the creation scripts) under the [depsterr.com git repo](/git/depsterr.com/files.html)
+The source for the site is made up of markdown and is built using a script I wrote.
+You can find the source of this site (and the build scripts) under the [depsterr.com git repo](/git/depsterr.com/files.html)

+The git repos are generated using and post-update git hooks [stagit](git.codemadness.org/stagit/file/README.html).

 ## Contact Info